 Our Rating: (4.6 / 5)

 When it comes down to function and capacity, the Comfortbilt Pellet Stove HP22 has a burn efficiency of 86%.
-This burn efficiency has been EPA certified.
-It is equipped with the automatic ignition, an electronic thermostat control, programmable temperatures that is complete with a remote control, and an ash pan for easier maintenance.
+This burning efficiency has been EPA certified.
+It is equipped with the automatic ignition, an electronic thermostat control, programmable temperatures that is complete with remote control, and an ash pan for easier maintenance.
 It still carries the same warranty period of one year that covers both spare parts and labor.

 - Easy cleanup process

 - Remote Control Operation